Course Syllabus

 Token Availability |

-Each student has two tokens per semester (not for in-class round tables). |
+Each student has two tokens per semester. |

 How to Use |